-A survey of the major areas in human development from conception to death.
+This course is a survey of the major areas in human development from conception to death.
 The course is presented in a topical rather than chronological format, with equal emphasis on all stages of life.
 Topics include theories of development; research methods specific to the field; and examination of biological, cognitive, social, personality, language emotional and moral development.
 Prerequisites: PSY 101; PSY 210 is recommended.